Multi-tool: The rise of the Swiss Army knife

+Hollow handles and interchangeable components

+Beyond folding knives, another category of multitool involved specialised handles designed to accommodate detachable components.
+In the mid-19th century, designs emerged utilising hollow handles with split-heads and sliding rings to secure various tool heads such as files and chisels.
+This mechanical approach provided a rigid grip for heavy-duty tasks whilst remaining portable.
+A similar concept was utilised by the Millers Falls Company in Millers Falls, Massachusetts, United States.
+Their tool handle debuted in their first catalogue and eventually became hollow to house different attachments by 1910.
+Simultaneously, manufacturers like the Bonsa Tool Company in Solingen, Germany, utilised handles with levered catches to secure interchangeable tools.
+Similar German pocket tool kits often included hammers and pliers that attached to a central locking handle.

+Modern evolution and the pliers revolution

+The international profile of the Swiss Army knife was solidified following the Second World War, when the tool was popularised by Allied military personnel.
+It eventually transitioned from a military implement into a recognised masterpiece of industrial design, earning a place in the permanent collection of the Museum of Modern Art in New York.

+The industry underwent its most recent paradigm shift in 1983 when Tim Leatherman introduced a design in the United States centred on folding pliers.
+This innovation transformed the multitool from a pocketknife with accessories into a heavy-duty portable toolbox.

+Modern developments continue to expand the utility of these devices, ranging from task-specific electronic gadgets to extreme examples like the Wenger Giant, which incorporates 87 implements and 141 functions.
+Collectors often categorise these modern tools by their locking mechanism and frame construction to trace the rapid engineering improvements of the late 20th century.

 Pocket knives

 Among the earliest contemporary examples is the Swiss Army knife, as supplied by makers Victorinox and Wenger.
 The actual version supplied to the Swiss army includes a knife blade, a reamer, a bottle-opener–screwdriver–wire stripper, and a can-opener–screwdriver.
 Besides Victorinox and Wenger, many other manufacturers now make similar knives.

 Other versions may include items like a nail file, tweezers, folding scissors, a tooth pick, a magnifying glass, screwdriver bits and others.
 There are also versions that have special tools for specific sports or outdoor activities like golf, horseback riding, shooting, hunting or fishing.
 Versions intended for cyclist may have a selection of allen (hex) and torx keys, a selection of wrenches, screwdrivers, tubeless plugs, spoke wrench, and a chain tool.